 and Volunteerism with a wide variety of agencies.

 Cindy is a Secondary Mortgage Processor at New Mexico Mortgage Finance Authority.
-Through her job Cindy is able to help low-income families achieve their dream of owning a home in New Mexico.
+Through her job, Cindy is able to help low-income families achieve their dream of owning a home in New Mexico.
+She cares deeply about her community and enjoys being able to serve Albuquerque in both her professional and volunteer work.
 In addition to Albuquerque Involved, Cindy serves on the Future Fund Board of the Albuquerque Community Foundation.
 Cindy is a wonderfully lighthearted and passionate person.
-Cindy was born and raised in Albuquerque, New Mexico She cares deeply for New Mexico, and values the New Mexican culture.
-Cindy understands the real needs of New Mexicans and how to support them in a meaningful way. #WeareABQInvolved
+Born and raised in Albuquerque, Cindy cares deeply for our state and the unique New Mexican culture.
+Cindy understands the values and real needs of New Mexicans and how to support them in a meaningful way. #WeareABQInvolved

 Hannah joined the Board of Albuquerque Involved in May, 2019.
 She joined because she wanted to give to her community and she found that Albuquerque Involved makes giving accessible and meaningful.
 Hannah is a native New Mexican and works as an attorney.
 Hannah has been a Big Sister with Big Brothers Big Sisters of Central New Mexico for the last 10 years and has enjoyed watching her Little Sister grow into a young woman.
 She brings the same commitment to Albuquerque Involved. #WeareABQInvolved